$\omega$-Regular Energy Problems: Implementation

-Before continuing, we observe that at this stage, we only need to check reachability.
+Before continuing, we make the following observation.
+This stage will be called from Algorithm~\ref{alg:second_part} that recognizes loops necessary to fulfill the Büchi condition.
+Here, we only need to check reachability.
 Therefore, the only reason to form a loop is to gain energy, implying that we are only interested in \emph{simple} energy positive loops, \ie loops where every state appears at most once.
 If we set the optimal reachable weight in simple loops, then nested loops are updated by Bellman-Ford in the usual way afterwards.

-To improve the runtime of our algorithm, we exploit that Bellman-Ford can detect positive cycles and handle these cycles specifically.
-Note however that contrary to a statement in~\cite{DBLP:conf/formats/BouyerFLMS08}, we cannot simply set all energy levels on a positive loop to $b$: in the example of Fig.~\ref{fig:double_checking_orig}, starting in state 2 with an initial credit of~$10$, the energy level in state 1 will increase with every round of Bellman-Ford but never above $20=b-10$.
+To improve the runtime of our algorithm, we exploit that Bellman-Ford can detect positive loops and handle these loops specifically.
+Note however that contrary to a statement in~\cite{DBLP:conf/formats/BouyerFLMS08}, we cannot simply set all energy levels on a positive loop to $b$: in the example of Figure~\ref{fig:double_checking_orig}, starting in state 2 with an initial credit of~$10$, the energy level in state 1 will increase with every round of Bellman-Ford but never above $20=b-10$.

+In order to have an algorithm whose complexity is independent of $b$, we instead compute the fixed point from above.
+We first make the following observation.

+\begin{lemma} On (strictly) energy positive loops, there exists at least one state on the loop that can attain the maximal energy $b$. \end{lemma}

+\begin{proof} Since the loop is energy positive, we can increase the energy level at any specific node by cycling through the loop.
+This can be repeated until a fixed point is reached.
+This fixed point is only reached when at one of the states the accumulated weight reaches $b$ (or would surpass $b$ but is then cut down to $b$).
+As the increase of energy with every loop is a strictly monotone operation, a fixed point will be reached. \end{proof}

-In order to have an algorithm whose complexity is independent of $b$, we instead compute the fixed point from above: Since the loop is energy positive, there exists at least one state on the loop that can attain the maximal energy $b$.
-If we knew this precise state, we could set its energy to $b$ and loop through the cycle once while propagating the energy, causing every state on the loop to obtain its maximal energy.
+If we knew the precise state that attains maximal energy, we could set its energy to $b$ and follow the loop once while propagating the energy, causing every state on the loop to be set to its maximal achievable energy.
 However, not knowing which state will effectively attain $b$, we start with any state on the loop, set its energy to $b$ and propagate the energy along the loop until a fixed point is reached.
 This is the case after traversing the loop at most twice.
+This is done by the function \textsc{PumpLoop}.